lotov/lcode3d/docs/tour/plasma_pusher.rst

 .. autofunction:: lcode.move_estimate_wo_fields

-   This is used at the beginning of the :doc:`xi step <xi_step>` to roughly estimate the half-step positions of the particles on the very first iteration, when the new fields are not known yet.
+   This is used at the beginning of the :doc:`xi step <xi_step>` to roughly estimate the half-step positions of the particles.

-   The reflection flips the coordinate, but not the momenta components.
+   The reflection here flips the coordinate, but not the momenta components.

 With fields